ironbee/ironbee/predicate/predicate.md

 The actual parser is not quite as strict as the grammar above: it allows for additional whitespace except in literals and names.

 The most important performance consideration when using expressions is that *common subexpressions are merged*.
-For example, if `(gt (atoi (field 'Content-Length')) 100)` appears in 100 predicate expression, you only pay the runtime cost of it once (per phase).
+For example, if `(gt (atoi (field 'Content-Length')) 0)` appears in 100 predicate expression, you only pay the runtime cost of it once (per phase).
 It is important to build expressions out of common building blocks and any Front End should support this.

-The expressiveness of the expression language is defined by the types of Call node it supports.
+The semantics of the expression language is defined by the types of Call node it supports.
 However, rule writers will usually be writing in Front End languages that provide syntactic constructs and may define functions in terms of others.
 For example, for boolean expressions, only `and`, 'or', and `not` are available.
 However, the front end can provide an `nor` by converting `a nor b` to `(not (or a b))`.

 The predicate system comes with a set of *Standard* Calls.
 Modules may define additional Calls.
 The current set of standard calls is documented in `standard.md`.
 Standard calls include boolean connectives, data manipulation, and IronBee operators.